 [Section 121 amended by No. 12 of 1990 s.
 232.]

-122. Records, etc., to be kept
+122. Records etc. to be kept

 (1) The Minister may, by instrument in writing served on a person carrying on operations in the adjacent area under a permit, lease, licence, pipeline licence, special prospecting authority, access authority or instrument of consent under section 123, direct that person to do any one or more of the following things —